Code-Institute-Submissions/Milestone-Project_2-1/README.md

 #### 3. Having more leagues to choose from
 This version of the website is only using the leagues that can be provided on a free account with the chosen API.
 To increase the amount of leagues to choose from would require financial investment into a paying account of the API.

+## Technologies used

+This project has included the use of HTML, CSS and Javascript programming languages.

+* JQuery - used to simplify some DOM manipulation for certain functions
+* GitPod - The developer used this tool as their IDE when building this project
+* Bootstrap - Utilized to simply html structure of website and responsiveness of it.
+Popper also used to be able to enable some Bootstrap functionality
+* GitHub - This project used GitHub to be able to store the project remotely and then be able to deploy the project
+* FontAwesome - Icons in the footer section for social media links coming from this resource
+* Football-data.org - API used by developer in order to retrieve football data that is displayed in the web page
+* ChartJS - Developer chose specific stats to display visually in a pie chart using this chart making API

 # Credits